Meet EPA Scientist John Wambaugh, Ph.D.

 What do you like most about your research?

 I’ve always enjoyed modeling data.
 The whole point of a model is to make something simpler.
 A bad model never works, a good model works some of the time, and no model ever works 100% of the time because then it would no longer be a model!
 We’re always trying to specify the domain of applicability.
-Working on Expocast, we run 2,500 chemicals through the SHEDs model at EPA.
+Working on ExpoCast, my colleagues ran 2,500 chemicals through the SHEDS-HT model they developed for exposure to chemicals in consumer products.
 The presumption is that for some of those chemicals, it does a really good job.
 Other chemicals fall outside of this domain, and as long as we know which chemicals are in or out of the domain then we’re in good shape.
 I love studying these models and the systematic study of making more accurate predictions about the data.

 If you weren’t a scientist, what would you be doing?